The following funding categories are available through the Annual Grants Program.

 Examples of eligible projects

-• Repair works to a heritage item
+• Repair to the façade of a heritage item.

 Please note: